-- Safely tie up your horse and make sure his mouth doesn’t contain any feed, which may cause him to spit out the wormer.
+- Safely tie up your horse and make sure their mouth doesn’t contain any feed, which may cause them to spit out the wormer.

-- Turn the knurled ring on the syringe’s plunger 1/4 turn to the left and slide it to the appropriate prescribed weight marking.
-(Please note that the dial on some syringes requires you to only spin the dial to the left or right for the appropriate weight setting.)
+- Turn the knurled ring on the syringe’s plunger a 1/4 turn to the left and slide it to the appropriate prescribed weight marking.
+(Please note that the dial on some syringes requires you to only spin it to the left or right for the appropriate weight setting.)

 - Turn the ring 1/4 to the right to lock it in place.

 - Remove the cover from the syringe tip.
 Insert the tip at a 45-degree angle into the corner of your horse’s mouth, where there are no teeth.